-The manuals are guides which explain different mental health conditions, They also explain symptoms of the conditions and how long certain symptoms should last for before a diagnosis should be made.
+The manuals are guides which explain different mental health conditions and their symptoms.
+They also explain how long certain symptoms should last for before a diagnosis should be made.

-You may have had a combination of both psychotic symptoms with bi-polar symptoms, to get a schizoaffective disorder diagnosis.
-However your symptoms should be clearly there for at least 2 weeks.
+To get a diagnosis of schizoaffective disorder you should have had a combination of symptoms of both psychosis and bi-polar disorder.
+Your symptoms should be clearly there for at least 2 weeks.